In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 - Correctly generate machine code that interacts with the functions in the library.

-The core of this "complete ABI declaration" is that it includes not only function names, but also all the details that affect binary-level interaction.
-That is why we have the saying—provide a header file with complete ABI declarations.
-Below, we discuss what a header file providing complete ABI declarations contains:
+The core of this "complete ABI declaration" is that it includes not only function names but also all details that affect binary-level interaction.
+Therefore, we use the term "header file providing complete ABI declarations."
+Let's discuss what such a header file contains:

 Function Declarations